As a mental health therapist, it is important to create an environment conducive to mindfulness.

 Incorporate of All 5 Senses

 The more we integrate a child’s brain, the more effective they are at learning, re regulating after hard emotions, building healthy relationships, and understanding their own patterns of thinking and behaving.
 We have the power to support this process through the environment that we provide.
 An interactive and mindful space should include processes that target each of the 5 senses: Sight, Touch, Smell, Sound and Taste.

 Sight: Use images of trees and nature, and intentionally incorporating colors like blues, greens and natural tones will elicit this same biological response and support a mindful space!

 Hearing: Almost constantly, there is mindful music of some sort playing within this space.
 At times I will play nature sounds, or classical music, drums or other rhythmic options.
-(Check out one of my favorites on YouTube)
+(Check out one of my favorites on Nature365)